 Dripping Springs ISD will be opening a new elementary school and a new middle school in the fall of 2017.
 The schools, which are located on Sawyer Ranch Road, are connected to achieve efficiency in areas like mechanical systems and kitchen, to minimize the building’s footprint, and to allow for collaboration between the two schools.
 They also share a Center for Learning and Innovation, although elementary and middle school students will use different floors.
 Separate entrances, instructional areas, cafeterias, gyms

 and offices will exist for the two schools.

-As per Board policy, a committee has been formed to develop a recommendation for names for the new schools.
-The committee will solicit names for the schools from a variety of sources, then will consider the suggestions before deciding on a recommendation of three names to the Board for each campus (school), which may be the same name for both schools (such as Dripping Springs Elementary and Dripping Springs Middle School).
+As per Board policy, a committee was formed to develop a recommendation for names for the new schools.
+The committee solicited names for the schools from a variety of sources, then considered the suggestions before deciding on a recommendation of three names to the Board for each campus (school), which may be the same name for both schools (such as Dripping Springs Elementary and Dripping Springs Middle School).

 Hundreds of suggestions for school names were gathered in late October and early November.
 The committee reviewed suggestions and presented three recommendations to the Board Dec.
 12; they were (unranked): Kirby Springs Elementary and Kirby Springs Middle School, Sawyer Springs Elementary and Sawyer Springs Middle School, and Sycamore Springs Elementary and Sycamore Springs Middle School.
-Then, in January, the Board will officially select a name for each school, either from among the recommendations submitted by the committee or another name selected by the Board.
+Sycamore Springs and Kirby Springs were actual natural springs within the district boundaries; Sawyer Springs referenced the location of the campus on Sawyer Springs Road.

 The following links provide additional information.

 Local Policy CW